sap-tutorials/Tutorials/tutorials/abap-websocket-rfc/abap-websocket-rfc.md

 ### Result

-You have test sent a string (`Hello world!`) to the RFM in the provider system.
+You have sent a string (`Hello world!`) to the RFM in the provider system.
 The string is returned as `Hello world!
 How are you?` to the consumer system.

 ### Test yourself